 Table Of Contents

-1. Introduction about An Hien garden house
+1. Introduction about An Hien Garden House

-Not only is Hue famous for Royal mausoleums, but it is renowned for garden houses as well.
+Not only is Hue famous for its Royal mausoleums, but it is renowned for garden houses as well.
 There are loads of garden houses in Hue, many of which were constructed hundreds of years ago.
 An Hien garden house is one of the best-known in Hue city.
-This garden sits at 68 Nguyen Phuc Nguyen Street, in the north bank of Huong River (known as Perfume River).
+This garden sits at 68 Nguyen Phuc Nguyen Street, on the north bank of Huong River (known as Perfume River).
 It is also a popular touring destination because its location is near Hue Citadel, Perfume River, and Thien Mu Pagoda.

-2. History of An Hien ancient house Hue
+2. History of An Hien Ancient House Hue

 The construction of An Hien garden house began in the late 19th century.
 The area of the garden is 4,608 square meters.

-Originally, this garden house was for the 18th daughter of Duc Duc emperor, the fifth emperor of the Nguyen Dynasty.
+Originally, this garden house was for the 18th daughter of the Duc Duc emperor, the fifth emperor of the Nguyen Dynasty.

-Apart from serving as the princess’ residence, the garden was also for worshipping and receiving high ranking officials or scholars who visited the Hue Imperial City.
+Apart from serving as the princess’ residence, the garden was also for worshipping and receiving high-ranking officials or scholars who visited the Hue Imperial City.